RSV (Respiratory syncytial virus)-What to Know, When to Get Help

 • has trouble breathing or has lips that look blue,

-• is younger than 3 months old and has a fever, or
+• is younger than three months old and has a fever

-• is no longer able to suck or drink.
+• is no longer able to suck or drink and is showing signs of dehydration (dry mouth, less urine output)

 See a doctor if your child:

-For more information on where and when to seek healthcare click here.
+For more information on where and when to seek health care, see Cold and Flu – When to Seek Healthcare

 Reprinted with permission from the Caring for kids (cps.ca)